mads-obrien/mads-obrien.github.io/_projects/5-veg-analysis-mammoth-mtn.md

 ### My Approach ###

 I experimented with many image classification methods to select the most suitable method for my historical photographs.
 This involved reading and synthesizing a lot of seemingly unrelated literature (i.e. machine learning, computer vision) to pick the best technique for my case.
-Some methods that *didn't* make the cut include: "Let's make all of the images black and white!" and "aslsfalsjfsldjf"

-Preliminary tests showed that just small differences in spectral signature used to "train" the classifier led to very large differences in classified image output.

-different spectral signatures used to "train" the classifier led to very high variation between supervised classification results for the same image.
-To counteract this variation, I took a **"Monte-Carlo-ish"** approach: **classify each photograph 1000 times** based on a random subset of training spectra, and create a final land cover classification based on the average of these 1000 runs.
+Preliminary tests showed that small differences in the spectral signatures used to "train" the landcover classes led to very large differences in classified image output.
+To counteract this variation, I took a Monte-Carlo approach: **classify each photograph 1000 times** based on a random subset of training spectra, and create a final land cover classification based on the average of these 1000 runs.

-To try and control for the effect of image artifacts on classification accuracy, I classified a separate control site (CS) in each of our respective images 1000 times, using the same 1000 signature files on which our HSL classifications were based.
+To control for the effect of image artifacts (i.e heavy shadow) on classification accuracy, I also conducted a landcover classification at an unchanging control site in each photograph, using the same 1000 signature files on which our HSL classifications were based.
+If the estimated tree-covered area at the control site in a particular image was 25% lower than the mean across the study period, for example, we considered this a 25% under-estimation of the true tree cover due to image artifacts.
+I could then state whether our HSL classifications under- or over-estimated tree cover and by how much.

-We assumed that the true bare area at CS was not changing over time and assumed that the mean of the 23 bare area estimates represented this “true” bare area.
-By comparing how much the classified BA for that image differed from the “true” CS amount, we calculated a positive or negative percent difference which could be attributed to image artifacts.
-We then adjusted each of our HSL BA estimates by this percent difference, which increased or decreased the estimate to compensate for under- or over-estimation of bare ground, respectively.

-{% include elements/figure.html image="/myassets/HSL_slide15_change.jpg" caption="Four years of historical photographs and their average land cover classification within the region of interest (orange), about 31.6 hectares." %}
+{% include elements/figure.html image="/myassets/HSL_slide15_change.jpg" caption="Four years of historical photographs overlaid with our ~31.6ha region of interest (top) and the average land cover classification within the region of interest (bottom)." %}

-### Outcome Highlights ###
+### Findings ###
 * Between 1951 and 1987, canopy cover at Horseshoe Lake remained relatively constant, with bare ground area beginning to increase in 1992.
 * Though field observations seemed to indicate that dieoff had stabilized by 2005, our results show more fluctuation in treeless area than expected after that date---possibly due to significant plant regrowth and large windstorms causing tree fall.
 * Despite subsequent spikes in CO2 flux in the region, the footprint/extent of tree kill remained stable from 2001-2014.

+### Outcome Highlights ###
 * Gained extensive practice in manual georectification of historical images and technical familiarity with various warps used when georectifying
 * Sourced historical photographs from EROS EarthExplorer and the Map & Imagery Laboratory at UC Santa Barbara, and added XX new images to the project's imagery timeline.
 * Improved the classification accuracy from previous summer's work